plizkinzmey/remote-transmission-client-go/docs/architecture.md

 The application supports multiple languages through:

 - JSON translation files in the `locales` directory
-- A localization service in the infrastructure layer
+- Localization service in the infrastructure layer
-- React components that consume translations via a context
+- React components that use translations through context

 ## Security Considerations

 - Credentials are stored securely using platform-specific encryption
-- Communication with the Transmission server uses authentication
+- Communication with Transmission server uses authentication
 - Input validation is performed at multiple levels